katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 Microsoft Azure Guide
 =====================

-Ansible includes a suite of modules for interacting with Azure Resource Manager, giving you the tools to easily create and orchestrate infrastructure on the Microsoft Azure Cloud.
+Assible includes a suite of modules for interacting with Azure Resource Manager, giving you the tools to easily create and orchestrate infrastructure on the Microsoft Azure Cloud.

 Requirements
 ------------

-Using the Azure Resource Manager modules requires having specific Azure SDK modules installed on the host running Ansible.
+Using the Azure Resource Manager modules requires having specific Azure SDK modules installed on the host running Assible.

 .. code-block:: bash

-    $ pip install 'ansible[azure]'
+    $ pip install 'assible[azure]'

-If you are running Ansible from source, you can install the dependencies from the root directory of the Ansible repo.
+If you are running Assible from source, you can install the dependencies from the root directory of the Assible repo.

 .. code-block:: bash

     $ pip install .[azure]

-You can also directly run Ansible in `Azure Cloud Shell <https://shell.azure.com>`_, where Ansible is pre-installed.
+You can also directly run Assible in `Azure Cloud Shell <https://shell.azure.com>`_, where Assible is pre-installed.

 Authenticating with Azure
 -------------------------